Kunice railway station

-Kunice is a railway station on the Miłkowice–Jasień railway in the village of Kunice, Legnica County, within the Lower Silesian Voivodeship in south-western Poland.
+Kunice is a railway station on the Wrocław–Gubinek railway in the village of Kunice, Legnica County, within the Lower Silesian Voivodeship in south-western Poland.

-Having been opened in June 2025, the Kunice is one of Poland's newest railway stations.

 History

-The station first opened in 1910, as Kunitz-Überholungsgleis.
-As a result of World War II, the station was closed and demolished in 1945.
-Before its 1945 demolition, the station contained a passing loop.
+Between 1910 and 1945, a passing loop was located at the site of the current station, named Kunitz-Überholungsgleis (lit.
+'Kunice passing loop').
+After World War II, the passing loop was converted to a siding, which was eventually demolished.

-Part of the Governmental Programme for the Construction or Modernisation of Railway Stops for 2021–2025, the station was rebuilt at a cost of approximately 6.5 million Polish Złoty.
+Part of the Governmental Programme for the Construction or Modernisation of Railway Stops for 2021–2025, Kunice railway station was constructed at the site of the former passing loop at a cost of approximately 6.5 million PLN.
 The new station opened on 15 June 2025.

-There are currently plans to build a new pavement and bicycle path, between Ziemnice and Kunice, which will make access to the station even easier.
+There are currently plans to build a new pavement and bicycle path between Ziemnice and Kunice, easing access to Kunice railway station.

 Train services

 The station is served by the following services: